eduk8s-tests/lab-vcluster-testing/workshop/content/exercises/06-image-builds.md

 To illustrate this, lets make use of the Educates workshop feature to allow building of container images using ``docker`` and pushing them to an image registry associated with the workshop session.
-We will then update the deployment for out web site to use the image we just built and which was store in the image registry for the session.
+We will then update the deployment for our web site to use the image we just built and which was stored in the image registry for the session.

 First we build the container image by running: